Vocabularies

 person_properties:

-description: "Person's date of birth"
+description: "Date of birth"

 value_type: date